 Take advantage of an automatic redirect opportunity.
-With Salsa and most other tools, you can easily redirect people after they sign a petition to a “tell a friend” page with social media sharing and email options to spread the word – or maybe a fundraising page to help pay for the campaign.
+With most CRMs, you can easily redirect people after they sign a petition to a “tell a friend” page with social media sharing and email options to spread the word – or maybe a fundraising page to help pay for the campaign.
 Just don’t let them be redirected to nowhere, or it’s a big missed opportunity.
 (Note this holds true for when people first sign up for your email list, or even when they donate – good opportunity to redirect them to a tell a friend page there too.)

 Also take advantage of the auto-responder.
 You can craft an email (usually with pretty similar content to the tell a friend page) that will be directly sent to the petition signer after signing.
 We’ve seen significant social media sharing coming from these auto-triggered emails, so they do work.

-If you’re a multi-issue group, you should aggressively segment your list based on issue-preference to keep total mail volume down and open & click rates up.
+If you’re a multi-issue group, you should aggressively segment your list based on issue-preference to keep total mail volume down and open & click rates up. .
 If someone cares about the environment, they may or may not care about ending the war.
 Try to send targeted emails, and then only if they perform really well consider doing a full list send.
-In Salsa you can use groups or tags for keeping track of interests, and you can set up your action itself to automatically tag or group people who sign it.
+In most CRMs you can use groups or tags for keeping track of interests, and you can set up your action itself to automatically tag or group people who sign it.
 Then just make sure you use that targeting when sending future email blasts.

-Take advantage of every channel to reach supporters with your action.
-I.e. if you’re sending an email, are you also putting a link to the petition on the front page of your website?
+Take advantage of every channel to reach supporters with your action. i.e. if you’re sending an email, are you also putting a link to the petition on the front page of your website?
 Are you posting on Facebook with a link, are you tweeting it out, as well as retweeting and thanking all the people who tweet your petition (you should)?

 It’s important to make sure your online and offline efforts are integrated too.
 If you’re talking about one thing in your email, another on your website, and something else on the doors or phones or by mail, that may confuse your supporters and limit your impact.